Haworthia cuspidata Haw.

 Bloom Time: Summer

-Haworthia cuspidata is a rosette-forming succulent with star-like rosettes that grow up to 4 inches (10 cm) in diameter.
-Leaves are lime green to greenish-grey, wedge-shaped, pointed at the tip, and with darker green glassy translucent areas near tips.
+Haworthia cuspidata is a succulent plant that forms rosettes of lime green to greenish-grey leaves.
+The rosettes grow up to 4 inches (10 cm) in diameter.
+Leaves are wedge-shaped, pointed at the tip, and have darker green glassy translucent areas near tips.
 Flowers are white and borne on an up to 8 inches (20 cm) tall inflorescence.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Haworthias are not considered difficult houseplants to grow—if you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water—they should never be allowed to sit in water under any circumstances.
 At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
-If you're given a Haworthia in such a container, make sure the container had adequate drainage.
+If you're given a Haworthia in such a container, ensure the container has adequate drainage.
 If it doesn't, it might be a good idea to pop the plant out of its container and add a layer of gravel to the bottom to reduce the soil's wicking action above.
 Finally, look out for sunburned spots on your plants.

 - Back to genus Haworthia